sumeetdeshpande1811/webapp/README.md

  Demo for review asg 6 changes

 ## Prerequisites
-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirement:
 - Git 2.x or higher
 - NPM 8.x or higher
 - NodeJs 16.x or higher